SRM1987/banking-app/README.md

 2. Using AccountException
 3. Create ErrorDetails Class to hold error response
 4. Create GlobalExceptionHandler to handle specific exceptions as well as generic exceptions

-## **Transfer Amount From One account to Another**

-### Development Steps:

-1. Create a record class to TransferFundDto to create a json parameters.
-2. Define transferFunds method in AccountService interface.
-3. Implement the method in AccountServiceImpl Class.
-4. Build/transfer Rest API in controller class.
-5. Test/ transfer Rest API using POSTMAN client.